Why Women Crave Chocolate during Their Menstrual Cycle

 Certain brands even infuse their chocolates with beneficial extras like probiotics or additional fiber – making them more than just an answer to hormonal whims.

-Note: Remember, moderation is key here, too; overindulging in anything won't do good in the long run.
+Remember, moderation is key here, too; overindulging in anything will not benefit you in the long run.
 So next time those cravings kick in during your menstrual cycle, reach out for that dark square sans sugar.

 Keto Friendly Chocolate